 |Assignment 3b: Journal evaluation at units 4 and 5||10%|

 |Assignment 4: Fiches for units 2 to 5||20%|

 |Assignment 5: Project Proposal||40%|

 Students who wish to be certified by the Canadian Architectural Certification Board must achieve and maintain a final grade point average of 2.3 or greater.

-Otts, Enn.
-(2011).
+Otts, E. (2011).
 Decoding Theoryspeak: An Illustrated Guide to Architectural Theory.
-New York: Routledge.
+Routledge. (eBook)